taranjeet/mac-setup/README.md

   * Switch to *as Columns*
   * Switch to *Arrange by* as *Name*

+ * Add Home folder in Sidebar
+  * Open Finder, Press *Command + Shift + H*, then *Command + Up Arrow* and then drag and drop Home folder to side bar.

+ * Remove *All My Files* from sidebar by right clicking and selecting *Remove from Sidebar*

 #### Menubar

 * Change battery to display percentage